-How did the wireless industry perform in the third quarter of 2013?
-Check here throughout the third-quarter earnings report season for full earnings reports from the wireless industry's carriers,...
+How did the wireless industry perform in the first quarter of 2014?
+Check here throughout the first-quarter earnings report season for full earnings reports from the wireless industry's carriers,...

 LAS VEGAS--Set-top box manufacturers have the ability to make multiple services available through a single consumer premises unit, but when it comes to the approaching 4K storm, they "ought to be worried," according to Benoit Fouchard, ATEME's chief strategy officer.
 Alternatives to STBs are being developed to meet the 4K demand, particularly by smart TV manufacturers, and a new 4K channel launching in Korea on Thursday bypasses the set-top box for a 4K-ready TV.

 Google and partner Samsung Electronics collaborate on smartphones and tablets, but when it comes to smart watches, the two companies are going to be vying for developers.

 As expected, Google released a specific version of its Android mobile software designed for wearable computing, called Android Wear, putting the company firmly in support of wearables like smart watches.
 LG Electronics and Motorola Mobile have confirmed they will release watches running the new software.